Prysm can be installed either with Docker (recommended) or using our build tool, Bazel. The below instructions include sections for performing both.

 Using your validator deposit data from the previous step, follow the instructions found on prylabs.net to make a deposit.

-It will take a while for the nodes in the network to process your deposit, but once your node is active, the validator will begin doing its responsibility.
+It will take a while for the nodes in the network to process a deposit.
+Once the node is active, the validator will immediately begin performing its responsibilities.
 In your validator client, you will be able to frequently see your validator balance as it goes up over time.
-Note that, should your node ever go offline for a long period, you'll start gradually losing your deposit until you are removed from the system.
+Note that, should your node ever go offline for a long period, a validator will start gradually losing its deposit until it is removed from the network entirely.

 Open another terminal window.
 Enter your Prysm directory and run the validator by issuing the following command: